Cufflinks Size Chart And Buying Guide

 There are also those that have chain link cufflinks instead of posts.
-These work in a similar way as the locking dual action mechanism, but the chains must be threaded through the buttonholes on the shirt.
+These work similarly to the locking dual action mechanism, but the chains must be threaded through the buttonholes on the shirt.
 The chains can be opened and closed with a small key or lock that is included with the package.

 Other types of mechanisms include swivel bar locks, which use a bar that moves in an upright position to clasp onto a post on the other side of the cuff.
-Screw-on backs, which require you to twist a knob on the backside of the cufflink to secure them.
-And snap closures, which use two pieces that fit together like puzzle pieces and click into place when closed.
+Screw-on backs require you to twist a knob on the backside of the cufflink to secure them.
+And snap closures use two pieces that fit together like puzzle pieces and click into place when closed.

 How To Put on Cufflinks?

 You should slide one side of your shirt sleeve through both sides of each cufflink before locking them into place by sliding a locking mechanism or twisting a knob.

 Tip: It is possible to wear cufflinks and a watch together, but finding a style that works well may be more difficult.
 You should try on different combinations until you find something that looks good.